GraceXu182/BrainNetEmb/README.md

 # MEG_AD_project (AD progression prediction based on MEG brain networks)
 ##
-Characterizing the _subtle changes_ of functional
-brain networks associated with the pathological cascade of Alzheimer’s disease (AD) is important for _early diagnosis and prediction of disease progression prior to clinical symptoms_.
+Characterizing the subtle changes of functional brain networks associated with the pathological cascade of Alzheimer’s disease (AD) is important for early diagnosis and prediction of disease progression prior to clinical symptoms.
 We developed a new deep learning method, termed multiple graph Gaussian embedding model, which can learn highly informative network features by mapping high-dimensional